Information Disclosure Based on the TCFD Recommendations

 Organizations and committees Roles

-Risk Verification Committee As an advisory body to the President Representative Director, discussing assessment of comprehensive risk, including climate change.
-Examining the risks reported by Risk Management Committee and instructing the business divisions to take measures through the Risk Management Committee.
+Risk Verification Committee As an advisory body to the President and CEO, it deliberates on comprehensive risk evaluation, including those related to climate change.
+It reviews risks reported by the Risk Management Committee and provides instructions to business divisions through the same committee.

-Sustainability Committee As an advisory body to the President Representative Director, promoting sustainability activities including climate change countermeasures.
-In coordination with the Risk Verification Committee and the Risk Management Committee, summarizing risks and opportunities related to climate change, etc. from each division and group company, considering measures shall be taken, and making periodic reports to the Board of Directors.
-Meetings held four times a year.
+Sustainability Committee As an advisory body to the President and CEO, it promotes sustainability activities, including climate change measures.
+In connection with the Risk Verification Committee and Risk Management Committee, compiling risk opportunities related to climate change from each department and group company, consider countermeasures, and regular reports to the Board of Directors.
+The committee is convened quarterly.

 ii.
 Strategy

-Based on the TCFD recommendations, we analyzed scenario of risks and opportunities related to climate change.
-Through the scenario analysis, we defined 1.5°C and 4°C scenarios based on scientific evidence from IEA (International Energy Agency) and assessed the importance of risks and opportunities related to climate that might affect operations as of 2030.
+Based on the TCFD recommendations, we analyzed scenario of risk opportunities related to climate change.
+Through the scenario analysis, we defined 1.5°C and 4°C scenarios based on scientific evidence from IEA (International Energy Agency) and assessed the importance of risk opportunities related to climate that might affect operations as of 2030.

 Definition of Scenarios